Blendify/blender-manual/blender_docs/manual/files/media/image_formats.rst

 Opening Images
 ==============

+Filter Alembic Files
+   Todo.
 Relative Path
    Sets the file path to be relative to the currently open blend-file.

    See :ref:`files-blend-relative_paths`.
 Detect Sequences
-   Automatically detects image sequences in the selected images (based on the file name).
+   Automatically looks for image sequences in the selected images (based on the file name).
    Disable this when you do want to get single images that are part of a sequence.
+Detect UDIMs
+   Automatically looks for :doc:`UDIM </modeling/meshes/editing/uv/workflows/udims>`
+   tiles in the directory of the selected image; if matches are found they are loaded into Blender as UDIMs.
+   This works by detecting if the filename has a ``.xxxx`` (four digit number) before the file extension.

 .. _image-formats-open-sequence: